 Our mission is to provide purposeful music therapy services, contribute to music therapy research, education and development, and to advocate for music therapy in British Columbia.

-We offer private and group sessions in Vancouver, BC, Canada, and will be taking on new clients in the Spring of 2018.
+We offer private and group sessions in Vancouver, BC, Canada.
 Please contact us for more information.